rust-leipzig/rust-leipzig.github.io/_posts/2017-03-28-comparison-of-regex-engines.md

 # Test setup
 ## Hardware
-The performance is measured on my Dell notebook only.
+The performance is measured only on my Dell notebook.
 It's not the newest one, but it doesn't matter because I used the same hardware for all engines and I'm interested in the performance results compared to each other.
 But here are some hardware information:
 - Chassis: Dell Latitude E7450